-The EPOS Multi-scale laboratories community will meet in Barcelona on October 4th-6th, 2018, to discuss the outcomes of the
+The EPOS Multi-scale laboratories community will meet in Barcelona on November 21st-23rd, 2018, to discuss the outcomes of the

 TCS Multi-scale laboratories major target is to create a coherent and collaborative network of European solid Earth science laboratories.

 - Make available through the EPOS platform, data, products and software from several types of laboratory infrastructures

 - Offer regulated and transparent trans-national access to the newest and most advanced solid Earth laboratory facilities in Europe

 High-quality datasets, produced within Earth science laboratories, have potential value for secondary use in science, teaching and outreach.
 They could be of crucial importance for the exploration of geo-resources, geo-storage, geo-hazards and for the understanding of the earth system evolution in general.

 At present, most data produced by the various laboratory centres and networks directly are available are only in a graphical or sampled form in publications.
 The complete dataset and many data remain inaccessible and usually requires at least a direct interaction with the authors, may have a specific format preventing easy sharing, lack of traceability for intellectual property and appropriate citation and/or if not poorly preserved unfortunately.

 The TCS Multi-scale laboratories will collect and harmonize available and emerging laboratory data on the properties and process controlling rock system behaviour at multiple scales, in order to generate products accessible and interoperable through services for supporting research activities into Geo-resources and Geo-storage, Geo-hazards and Earth System Evolution.

 Thanks to the TCS Multi-scale laboratories data service in EPOS, these data will become easily accessible in a homogenised format, refereed, and thus ready to be used for new research.